 Dental Checkups for Chaska, MN

-Dr. Thomas J. Meschke and Dr. Aaron B. Swingdorf recommend you come into our office at least twice each year for a routine checkup.
-Patients of all ages benefit from these preventive appointments, during which we will check for the early warning signs of issues like gum disease, tooth decay, and even oral cancer.
-Keep reading to find out why regular preventive care is so important for healthy smiles, then request an appointment with your general dentist in Chaska today!
+Dr. Thomas J. Meschke and Dr. Aaron B. Swingdorf recommend that you visit our office at least twice each year for a routine checkup.
+Patients of all ages benefit from these preventive appointments, during which we will check for the early warning signs of issues such as gum disease, tooth decay, and even oral cancer.
+Keep reading to find out why regular preventive care is so important for healthy smiles, then contact us today for an appointment with your general dentist in Chaska today!

 What Happens During a Routine Checkup?

-Adult checkups focus on the health of your teeth and gums.
-The risk for gum disease rises over age 35.
+Adult checkups focus on the health of your teeth and gums, as the risk for gum disease rises over age 35.
 Your dentist will inspect your soft tissues for oral cancer, periodontal disease, and other oral health hazards.
-We will also look at each tooth in your mouth to assess problems like tooth decay or cracks, as well as old dental work.
-Sometimes old dental work wears out and needs to be replaced.
-We replace metal fillings, inlays, onlays, and crowns with tooth-colored alternatives.
+We will also look at each tooth in your mouth to assess problems like tooth decay or cracks as well as old dental fillings.
+Sometimes, old dental fillings wears out and needs to be replaced.
+We can replace metal fillings, inlays, onlays, and crowns with tooth-colored alternatives.

-By examining your teeth and gums every six months, we can reduce your potential for large dental problems.
-For instance, a small cavity left untreated can grow to destroy an entire tooth and spread to surrounding teeth.
+By examining your teeth and gums every six months, we can reduce your potential for developing large dental problems.
+For instance, a small cavity left untreated can grow to destroy an entire tooth and spread to the surrounding teeth.
 A cracked tooth can cause pain or break off and create additional problems.
 Advanced gum disease is the primary cause of tooth loss for American adults, and oral cancer causes more than 7,500 deaths each year.
-Caught and treated early, however, these diseases can be controlled.
+Caught and treated early, however, all of these problems can be controlled.